delphix/mysqllinux/docs/docs/Provisioning.md

 And we're done!
 ----------------
-We have not successfully provisioned a MySQL VDN.
+We have now successfully provisioned a MySQL VDB.